ivine/xcode_parser/README.md

 ### SectionPbx

-`SectionPbx` is a specialized component within the xcode_parser library that manages sections in Xcode project files (`*.pbxproj`).
+`SectionPbx` is a specialized component within the xcode_parser1 library that manages sections in Xcode project files (`*.pbxproj`).
 Sections in such files usually contain groups of related elements, such as source files, build configurations, resources, etc.